Path-of-Modifiers/pathofmodifiersapp/README.md

 # Path of Modifiers Application :game_die:

-**Important: Currently not retrieving data until the next POE league launch due to game inactivity**

 Website application for analyzing prices on items with customized parameters plotted on graphs in Path of Exile.

 ## :clapper: How it works trailer :clapper: